openedx/credentials/docs/decisions/0005-program-id-in-usercreditpathway.rst

 Learners will now be able to request credit for multiple ``Program``\ s, even if they use the same ``Pathway``.

 Learners will now be able to re-request credit for the same ``Program``.
 This prevents students from getting stuck if they requested credit before completion, and also opens up the risk of learners spamming institutions with credit requests.

+No automatic process will request credit on the learner’s behalf.

 There will be some changes in the UI to accommodate this shift.